 Secondary Capital I: Terms

 The Federation makes secondary capital loans of up to $500,000 with maturities of 5-7 years.
 Interest rates range between 5% and 6%.
 Per regulatory guidelines, at the outset of a Secondary Capital Loan, the entire principal of the loan can be counted toward net worth.
 In each of the last 5 years of the loan term, the amount of the loan that can be counted toward net worth reduces by 20%.
 In the last year of the loan, the entire loan principal is booked as a subordinated loan and can no longer be counted as net worth.

-Download and complete the Secondary Capital Loan application form and submit with required documents and application fee to the Federation per provided instructions.
-Applications for risk-sharing deposits and secondary capital are accepted on a continuous basis but are considered for approval only at the triannual meetings of the Community Development Investments Committee.
+Download and complete the Secondary Capital I application form and submit with required documents and application fee to the Federation per provided instructions.
+Applications for Secondary Capital I are accepted on a continuous basis, but are considered for approval only at the triannual meetings of the Community Development Investments Committee.